Building Structure & Facade Profile's

 Promenade Center

-Repaired damaged beams, ceiling and columns.
-If you would like to learn more about this project click the link here:
+CRS removed and replaced delaminated concrete.
+Routed, caulked, and sealed cracks and joints.
+Repaired damaged beams, ceilings, and columns.
+If you would like learn more about this project, click the link here: